open-contracting-archive/kingfisher-vagrant/README.md

 During or after a run you can use a command to check on the progress.

-Run `ocdsdata-status` with the source flag as the publisher you want to see.
+Run `ocdsdata-cli status` with the source flag as the publisher you want to see.
 Pass the sample flag too, if it's a sample run.

 By default it will show the progress for the latest run, but you can pass the dataversion flag to see different ones.